Mikulus6/Cultures-map-editor/documentation/formats/map.md

 ### File format

-For the algorithm used by the provided tools, one can look into Python file [*map.py*](../../map.py) present in this repository.
-Keep in mind that the exact specifications of this algorithm are the same only for *Cultures: Discovery of Vinland*, *Cultures: The Revenge of the Rain God* and *Cultures Gold*.
-There is another version of this file format used in *Cultures 2: The Gates of Asgard* and in most of newer games released as part of the *Cultures* series.
+For the algorithm used by the provided tools, one can look into the Python file [*map.py*](../../map.py) present in this repository.
+Keep in mind that the exact specifications of this algorithm are the same only for *Cultures:
+Discovery of Vinland*, *Cultures: The Revenge of the Rain God* and *Cultures Gold*.
+There is another version of this file format used in *Cultures 2: The Gates of Asgard* and in most of the newer games released as part of the *Cultures* series.
 In these newer games this file format is called `*.dat` instead of `*.map`.
 Differences between these two file formats are so significant, that despite representing a very similar internal concept present in game, one should not expect the internal structure of `*.map` files to be particularly useful when decoding `*.dat` file format.